Lake Raadi

+Lake Raadi (Raadi järv or Roodi järv) is a lake in Estonia.
+It is located on the edge of the city of Tartu.

+Physical description

+The lake has an area of 4.5 ha.
+The lake has an average depth of 3.4 m and a maximum depth of 6.3 m.
+It is 360 m long, and its shoreline measures 900 m.
+It has a volume of 163000 m3.

+History

-Lake Raadi is a lake on the edge of Tartu, Estonia.
-It was part of the grounds of 18th-century Raadi Manor, the grounds are now open to the public.
+The lake was part of the grounds of 18th-century Raadi Manor; the grounds are now open to the public.
 The grounds were designed by the German landscape artist Peter Joseph Lenné.
 The plans of Raadi Manor Park date back to at least the middle of the 18th century.